DanielBustillos/Forecast-pollution-CDMX/README.md

     *If using offline data mention that and how they may obtain the data from the froup)*

 3. Data processing/transformation scripts are being kept [here](Repo folder containing data processing scripts/notebooks)
-4. etc...

-*If your project is well underway and setup is fairly complicated (ie. requires installation of many packages) create another "setup.md" file and link to it here*

 5. Follow setup [instructions](Link to file)